 - End of May or End of June: externship begins

-The deadline for the 2018-2019 year has passed.
-Applications for the 2019-2020 year are currently being accepted.
-We plan to admit eight to ten externs into the program.
-Interested students should apply through these links:
+The deadline for the 2019-2020 year has passed.
+Applications for the 2020-2021 year will be accepted after May 1, 2019.
+We plan to admit eight to eleven externs into the program.
+Links for interested students will be available in May 2019.

 Externs will be asked to submit letters of intent and résumés.
-Transcripts, three letters of recommendation and any specific questions can be sent directly to Tracy Swanson, AuD, the clinic coordinator, at firstname.lastname@example.org.
+Transcripts, three letters of recommendation and any specific questions may be sent directly to Tracy Swanson, AuD, the clinic coordinator, at firstname.lastname@example.org.